 The Agreement contains covenants that include, among others, covenants that limit our ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on our capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
 Additional covenants apply when we have outstanding borrowings under the revolving credit facility or when we hold less than \$20,000 in cash and investments with SVB.
 Financial covenants under the credit facility include a minimum EBITDA and a minimum liquidity ratio.
 Further, a minimum fixed charge ratio applies when specific covenant milestones are achieved.
-None of the covenants must be applied as of March 31, 2015.
+None of the covenants must be applied as of June 30, 2015.
 The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the Agreement, an obligation to repay all obligations in full and a right by SVB to exercise all remedies available to it under the Agreement and related agreements including the Guaranty and Security Agreement.
 Specified assets have been pledged as collateral.

-We have an outstanding letter of credit of €75 issued to our European subsidiary's corporate credit card provider which will expire on June 30, 2015.
+We had an outstanding letter of credit of €75 issued to our European subsidiary's corporate credit card provider which was due to expire on June 30, 2015.
+The letter of credit was cancelled in June 2015.